dracorah/G/README.md

 ![The G Programming Language Logo](G.png "The G Programming Language Logo")

-The G Programming Language is an interpreted language similar to BASIC
+_**The G Programming Language is an interpreted language similar to BASIC**_

+- 📖Extremly beginner-friendly
+- 🐍Interpreter coded in python
+- ⚡Blazingly slow
+- 📝Very easy to contribute to
+- 🕹️Cool Retro Looking

+**So what are you waiting for?
+The G programming language needs you! 🫵**